NVIDIA/NeMo-Aligner/docs/user-guide/cai.rst

 CAI
 ###
-The basic steps of CAI are described in this section and illustrated in the figure below (`Figure 1 <https://arxiv.org/abs/2212.08073>`_).
+The basic steps of CAI are described in this section and illustrated in the `figure below <nemo-aligner-cai-flow-diagram>`_.

 (Supervised Stage) Critique → Revision → Supervised Learning: The AI generates responses to harmfulness prompts using a helpful-only AI assistant, then critiques and revises its own responses according to a principle in the constitution, and then fine-tunes the original model on the revised responses.

-(RL Stage) AI Comparison Evaluations → Reward Model → Reinforcement Learning: The AI generates pairs of responses to harmfulness prompts using the finetuned model, then evaluates which response is better according to a principle in the constitution, and then trains a reward model based on this dataset of AI preferences and a human helpfulness preferences.
+(RL Stage) AI Comparison Evaluations → Reward Model → Reinforcement Learning: The AI generates pairs of responses to harmfulness prompts using the fine-tuned model, then evaluates which response is better according to a principle in the constitution, and then trains a reward model based on this dataset of AI preferences and a human helpfulness preferences.
 The AI then trains with RL using the learned reward model.

 .. image:: ../assets/cai_diagram.png
    :alt: basic steps of the CAI process